-The rotor is the component that turns on an electric machine.
+The rotor is the component that rotates in an electrical machine.
 The same definition is valid whether the electric machine is an electric motor or an electric generator.
-The rotor together with its together with its fixed counterpart, the stator, form the fundamental set for the transmission of power in motors and electrical machines in general.

 In an electric motor, the rotor works together with the stator (fixed part) to transmit the power of the electric machine.

 In addition to being a component of an electric motor, the term is commonly used in rotating machines, such as turbines and centrifugal pumps, as opposed to the so-called stator

 How Is the Rotor of an Electrical Machine Formed?